pivotal-cf/areas-of-contribution/engineering-process.md

 <td valign="top"><ul>
   <li>Understands and explains the XP/Agile principles behind specific practices of team's engineering process</li>

-  <li>Identifies problems on teams that can be fixed by changing engineering process</li>
+  <li>Identifies larger problems on teams that can be fixed by changing engineering process</li>

   <li>Advocates for a balanced team, and facilitates balanced decision-making</li>